Syria militants to wage war on US, UK

 See the short video report here.

-Posted by Press TV on November 14, 2013, With 0 Reads, Filed under Of Interest.
+Posted by Press TV on November 14, 2013, With 2542 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.